Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that interfaces with the windowing system.
 In the case of wxWidgets, it interfaces with the wxWindow class.
-And a few modes of operation designed for commun GUI functions such as text input, message display and selection and file selection.
+And a few modes of operation designed for commun GUI functions such as text input, message display, selection from a set of choices and selection of a file from the platfrom's file selection.
 Modes are pushed onto and popped off the mode manager.
 This file (modalwx.cpp) also contains a mode of operation designed for editing the source code for a modal app.